cjin2019/SEZMA/README.md

 3. **NOTE: This may have some security issues.
 You may want to comment Step 1.3 out when not using the app**

 #### Xcode Command Line Tools
+1. You must have an AppleID to install tool
-1. Enable to run `swift` on terminal.
+2. Enable to run `swift` on terminal.
 Following steps are from [here](https://apple.stackexchange.com/questions/254380/why-am-i-getting-an-invalid-active-developer-path-when-attempting-to-use-git-a)
     1. Run `xcode-select --install` to install Xcode command line tools.
 You do not need Xcode; you can install only the command line.
     2. If you are running into issues, run `sudo xcode-select --reset` then step 1.1.
 2. Test command: `swift`.
 It should output the following: